 - No campfires above 10,000 ft.; and no campfires at some locations below 10,000ft. from Shadow Creek to Donohue Pass, look at Maps of Campfire Restrictions.

-- No Camping at Shadow Lake; or within 300 feed of the outflow of Garnet Lake or Thousand Island Lake.
+- No Camping at Shadow Lake; or within 1/4 mile of the outflow of Garnet Lake or Thousand Island Lake.

 - Bear containers are required for storage of food and trash.